robin-andreasson/fox/README.md

 //Matches with any url path that begins with / r.Get("/*", handler)
-//Matches with any url path that begins with /version- r.Get("/page-*", handler)
+//Matches with any url path that begins with /code-
+//e.g. /code-418 or /code-200/example
+r.Get("/code-*", handler)

 //Middleware stack
 r.Get("/auth", auth_mw, handler)